Shopping Cart

 Why Most Stem Cell Creams Don’t Contain Real Stem Cells

 Let’s say, hypothetically, you could put living stem cells in a jar.
-Even then, rubbing them on your skin wouldn’t do anything—because stem cells need to be injected or implanted, not applied topically.
+Even then, rubbing them on your skin wouldn’t do anything.
+Stem cells need to be injected or implanted, not applied topically.

 What Skincare Brands Actually Mean by “Stem Cells”